Jan Cina

 Jan Cina (born 20 March 1988) is a Czech actor and singer of Romani descent.
 He has an acclaimed career as a dancer, actor and vocalist in the Czech Republic.

+Biography

 Cina, a Prague native, was born of Romani descent, in a Czech-Romani family.
 In his early youth, he showed an interest in acting.
 In 2002, he starred in the movie Smradi, aged 14.
 In 2007, he finished acting academy in Prague, and later landed a role in the Czech TV series Pustina, which gained him notoriety in the country.
 He won the 2016 reality competition Tvoje tvář má známý hlas, the Czech version of Your Face Sounds Familiar.
 Cina with his professional partner Adriana Mašková won the 2021 reality dance competition StarDance, the Czech version of Dancing with the Stars.